HomeProductsTourBlogSupportResource CenterBuy

 Definition

-Also known as FF&E, these are the tangible assets of the business used to conduct its daily operations.
+Also known as FF&E, these are the tangible long-term assets of the business used to conduct its daily operations.

 What It Means

 The FF&E are the the business uses to accomplish its typical functions.
-Computers and other equipment, product display fixtures, and office furniture are some examples.
-The key points to address about FF&E in a business purchase are:
+Computers and other essential equipment, product display fixtures, and office furniture are some examples.
+FF&E are considered vital to support operations and cannot be disposed of without impairing the company’s ability to conduct business.

 • Compile a complete list of FF&E .